gwcbi/TeachingLabs/ProblemSets/PS6/PS6.md

 The series of letters, numbers and dots immediately after the `>` sign is the name of the sequence (AB000667.1.2469.3417).
 The naming scheme is as following: `AB000667.1` is the GenBank accession number and version.
 You can look up the original sequence in GenBank with that.
 The next part, `.2469.3417`, denotes the the beginning and end of where the sequence was "cut out" of the original, bigger GenBank entry.
 So this entry in MIDORI is cut out of the original sequences from position 2469 to position 3417.

-The next part of the name is separated by a tab (not a space and not multiple spaces). "root;Eukaryota;Chordata;Actinopteri;Pleuronectiformes;Paralichthyidae;Paralichthys;Paralichthys olivaceus" is a summary of the taxonomic classification of the organism that the sequence comes from. *Paralichthys olivaceus* is the species name of the olive flounder, which this sequence comes from. *Paralichthys* is the genus.
+The next part of the name is separated by a tab (not a space and not multiple spaces). "root;Eukaryota;Chordata;Actinopteri;Pleuronectiformes;Paralichthyidae;Paralichthys;Paralichthys olivaceus" is a summary of the taxonomic classification of the organism that the sequence comes from. *Paralichthys olivaceus* is the scientific name of the olive flounder, which this sequence comes from. *Paralichthys* is the genus.
 Paralichthyidae is the family.
 Pleuronectiformes is the order and *etc*. "root" just denotes the beginning of the taxonomic lineage information.

 Using regular expressions, reformat the data to the following format:

 ```
->AccessionNumber.Version SpeciesName
+>AccessionNumber.Version ScientificName
 nucleotide sequence
 nucleotide sequence, continued
 nucleotide sequence, continued